VowpalWabbit/vowpalwabbit.github.io/_drafts/2020-11-05-vowpalwabbit-8.9.0.md

 We now produce Python wheels for [most platforms](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Python#support) which are uploaded to PyPi.
 This means you almost never have to build from source to use VW in Python!
 We're committed to making using VW in Python a great experience, and this is just the first step.

-## String feature value in text format
+## String feature values in text format
-In a small loosening of the text format you can now supply a string as the value for a feature.
+In a small expansion of the text format you can now supply a string as the value for a feature.
+This strictly adds a case which is now valid and doesn't affect any existing valid data files.
 If this was tried previously you'd receive a malformed example warning and the feature would be skipped.
 When a feature value is supplied in this way the hash is now calculated as `hash(feature_value, hash(feature_name, namespace_hash))` where hash's signature is `hash(input, seed)`.
 This chained hashing is denoted by a `^` in the audit output.

 ```
 echo "| myname:myvalue" | vw --audit